elena-buscaroli/bascule_validation/README.md

 # Synthetic validation of basilica
-Code and scripts to validate the model with synthetic datasets
+Code and scripts to validate the model with synthetic and real data.